 I just received my survivor jersey.
 I don't believe I have ever thought of those two words together in a sentence before.
 Survivor.
 Jersey.

-The next step was to do what we could to prevent a recurrence.
-Five months of chemotherapy followed by radiation to eradicate any cells that might be hiding in my body and a daily tablet of a hormone blocker for ten years.
+The next challenge was to do what we could to prevent a recurrence.
+Three months of chemotherapy followed by radiation to eradicate any cells that might be hiding in my body and then a daily tablet of a hormone blocker for five years.
 Ok, I admit the time spent with doctors and treatment seemed a little bit like a part-time job.
 Fortunately, my job can be flexible.
 Yes, fatigue sets in while your body is trying to recover.
 But I had new experiences like learning to style my hair while I wasn't wearing it on my head.
-Or have areas of my breast that haven't seen much sun become tanner than I have ever been able to achieve.
+Or have areas of my breast that haven't seen much sun become tanner than I have ever been able to achieve on a beach.
 And my blood pressure was up which I had never experienced before.
 So this is where things all began to intersect to inspire me to ride.

 Jersey.
 Shortly after I completed radiation treatment I began cycling at an indoor cycle club.
 The cardio would strengthen my heart and I hoped it would get my blood pressure back where I like it, normal.
-The club, Cycle Logik, though it offers a variety of training, is very focused on cycling.
-I liked the environment and within months my blood pressure was down.
+I liked the classes and the club environment and within months my blood pressure was down.
 I felt like I was getting myself back in order.
 I lost some weight and just felt better.

 About a year ago, my son Adam committed to riding 100 miles in the Pelotonia with his Uncle Ben and Aunt Lynn and about 8000 other riders to raise money for cancer research.
 Wow, it sounded like a huge challenge.
 I ride 15 miles in spin class.